navaismo/FPBXMOD_webrtc2sip/README.md

 	`screen -r wrtc`

-To stop the gateway just type 'quit'.
+* To stop the gateway just type `quit`.
-To kill the gateway and the screen session use CTRL+C.
+* To kill the gateway and the screen session use CTRL+C.
-To exit the screen session without killing the gateway use: CTRL+A +D.
+* To exit the screen session without killing the gateway use: CTRL+A +D.

 RPM alternative(faster than compile from sources):